-On information and belief, in light of Sprague's apparent failures to properly inspect its structural controls, Sprague is violating Section I.C.7 by failing to identify that the secondary containment berm is eroding and that therefore its structural controls are ineffective for controlling pollutant discharges.
+On information and belief, in light of Sprague's apparent failures to properly inspect its structural controls, Sprague is violating Section I.C.7 by, at least, failing to identify that the containment berm is eroding and that therefore its structural controls are ineffective for controlling pollutant discharges.
+Further, the erosion of the containment berm and Sprague's failure to properly maintain that berm, despite being put on notice of the evident erosion nearly two years ago, indicates that Sprague is failing to inspect and identify control measures needed to address the threats to the Terminal resulting from sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.